amazingrando/questsrd/src/markdown/1-rules.md

 title: "1.
 Rules"
 ---

-# 1. rules

 ## the game

 Quest works best with 4-6 players.

 First, choose one player to be the guide.
 The Guide plays as the story's narrator.

 Everyone else will create one of the story's main characters, and then play as the character they created.
-These player characters are allies in an adventuring group called the party.
+These <span class="keywords">player characters</span> are allies in an adventuring group called <span class="keywords">the party</span>.

 The Guide plays the part of the world around the party, like the director of a movie.
 They imagine the people, places, and things the party encounters.
 Then, they help everyone imagine the world of the game by describing it.

 The Guide also plays the part of all of the characters in the story, like towns.people and monsters.
-We call them non-player characters, or npcs.
+We call them <span class="keywords">non-player characters</span>, or <span class="keywords">npcs</span>.

 Finally, the Guide is responsible for creating consequences for the party's actions.
 That means imagining what happens next when a player springs a trap or makes an NPC angry.

 The Guide and the party have different responsibilities, but they are equals � partners in storytelling.

-how to play
+## how to play

 The game is played by having a conver.saiton with friends.
 It begins like this: